Pettson and Findus: The Pettson and Findus farm

-On the premises of Julita manor, Sven Nordkvist helped build a farm designed after the books.
+On the premises of Julita manor, Sven Nordqvist helped build a farm designed after the books.
 The author himself has created some of furniture and interior.
 Everything on the farm has been designed in a 2:3 scale, adapted to the size of the children.

 TV series

 A TV series, also titled Pettson and Findus, aired on KiKA in 2000.
 The series was written by Sven Nordqvist, music by Naima and was produced by TV-Loonland AG and ZDF.